jonasViehweger/change-detection/README.md

 # Basic Project Structure

-This is a basic project template, which is composed only by python scripts and notebooks, some data folder and documentation.
+This is a basic project template, which would be composed only by python scripts and notebooks, some data folder and documentation.
 You may need to add extensions to gititnore if needed.

 <pre>
 project_name/